srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 As you can see from the above, my network is doing well for smaller models but not so much in larger, deeper structures.
-This leads us to the most difficult part of machine learning which is: How to find the hyper-parameters that achieve the best results?
+This leads us to the most difficult part of machine learning: How to find the hyper-parameters that achieve the best results?

 ## Hyper-parameter Optimization

 Surprisingly, optimizing hyper-parameters such as the learning rate or the number of nodes is still mostly a manual process.
-Based on my reading I understand that *grid search* or *Bayesian Optimization* are more or less equally good or bad than a *Random Search*.
+Based on my reading it seems that techniques such as *grid search* or *Bayesian Optimization* work equally good or bad than a *Random Search* does.

-Therefore, I plan to dedicate my next post to this topic and started working on my own optimization tool to get the best results from my network.
+Therefore, I plan to dedicate my next post to the topic of network parameter fine tuning and started working on my own optimization tool to hopefully get some bettter results from my network.
 Stay tuned! :)